kubescape/helm-charts/charts/kubescape-operator/README.md

 `egress.namespaceSelector` - the namespace selector for the entry's traffic, in case the traffic is going to a Pod in a different namespace.
 `egress.podSelector` - the pod selector for the entry's traffic, in case the traffic is going to a Pod in the same namespace.
 `egress.ports` - the ports for the entry's traffic.
 `egress.ports.port` - the port number for the entry's traffic.
 `egress.ports.protocol` - the protocol for the entry's traffic.
-`egress.ports.name` - an identifier for the port entry.
+`egress.ports.name` - the identifier for the port entry.
 `egress.type` - the type of the entry's traffic.
 Can be `internal` or `external`, where internal means that the traffic is going to a Pod in the cluster, and external means that the traffic is going outside of the cluster.
 `ingress` - same as `egress`, but for ingress traffic.
 To retrieve the `NetworkNeighbors` CRD for a workload, you can run the following command:
 ```bash
 kubectl -n <namespace> get networkneighbors <workload-kind>-<workload-name> -o yaml